dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 525. Contiguous Array.md

 Another point to be noted is that the largest subarray is the one between the points `(A, C)`.
 Thus, if we keep a track of the indices corresponding to the same $count$ values that lie farthest apart, we can determine the size of the largest subarray with equal no. of zeros and ones easily.

 Now, the $count$ values can range between $\text{-n}$ to $\text{+n}$, with the extreme points corresponding to the complete array being filled with all 0's and all 1's respectively.
 Thus, we make use of an array arrarr(of size $\text{2n+1}$ to keep a track of the various $count$'s encountered so far.
-We make an entry containing the current element's index ($i$) in the arrarr for a new $count$ encountered everytime.
+We make an entry containing the current element's index ($i$) in the $arr$ for a new $count$ encountered everytime.
 Whenever, we come across the same $count$ value later while traversing the array, we determine the length of the subarray lying between the indices corresponding to the same $count$ values.

 ```java
 public class Solution {